 The working principle of safety wire is quite simple.
-The lock wire creates counteracting tension on a fastener to keep it from loosening.
-In other words, a properly configured safety lockwire keeps a fastener from turning either clockwise or counterclockwise.
-As a result, this keeps the lockwired fastener in the same torque you set it to.
+The lock wire creates counteracting tension on a fastener to keep it from loosening or falling off due to vibration.
+In other words, a properly configured safety wire locks a fastener to keep it from turning either clockwise or counterclockwise.
+This keeps the fastener in the same torque you set it.

 If you try to twist a safety wired fastener, you will notice that the twisting action only puts the lock wire in tension.
 This tension keeps the nut or bolt from turning significantly unless the torque is large enough to snap the wire.

 How to install safety wire

 There are three ways to install safety lock wire.
 You can install by hand, use regular needle nose pliers or duckbill pliers, or use special safety wire pliers.